solislemuslab/BayesianNetworkRegression.jl/docs/src/man/inputdata.md

 The variable of interest should be a vector of real numbers.
 There are two alternatives for the network input data:

-1. A vector of networks, where each item in the vector (of length n, where n is the samplesize) is an m \times m adjacency matrix describing the network.
+1. A vector of networks, where each item in the vector (of length $n$, where $n$ is the samplesize) is an $m \times m$ (where $m$ is the number of microbes in each sample) adjacency matrix describing the network.
 All adjacency matrices must be the same size.
-2. A n \times m(m-1)/2 matrix, where each row in the matrix is the upper triangle of the adjacency matrix describing the network for that sample.
+2. A $n \times \frac{m(m-1)}{2}$ matrix, where each row in the matrix is the upper triangle of the adjacency matrix describing the network for that sample.

 ## Tutorial data: Matrix format